flexera-public/policy_engine_training/10_debugging/README.md

   ]
 ```

-The `policy_table` variable looks correct, but the `policy_templates_with_lessons` variable is missing the keys that are coming back as null.
+The "policy_table" variable looks correct, but the "policy_templates_with_lessons" variable is missing the keys that are coming back as null.
 If we look at the code, we see that this should not be the case:

 ```javascript
   policy_templates_with_lessons = _.map(policy_lesson_list, function(template) {